 The photo above makes good use of angles to impart a sense of motion or action even though the subjects are still.
 In showing part of the poster, the image also conveys more information about the overall context.
 Users can easily tell what’s happening in the scene.

-Profile/Headshot - Exemplar
+Portrait/Headshot - Exemplar

 This photo attempts to highlight the tech but unfortunately it is from a straightforward angle so the item looks like a large, eye-catching square.
 The expression from the main subjects face is unwelcoming and there is really nothing interesting drawing your eyes in.
 The foreground is flat and the background is unwelcoming and the secondary subjects faces are hidden making you wonder what is going on.